grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ## Too Many Groups

-**This is an best practice alert, we recommend reviewing how you use the [Group name](/javascript-api/k6/group-name-fn) in your test script.**
+**This is a best practice alert, we recommend reviewing how you use the [Group name](/javascript-api/k6/group-name-fn) in your test script.**

 This alert is raised when we <b>detect a high number of groups</b> in your test script.
 The most common reason for this alert is an incorrect usage of the [Group name](/javascript-api/k6/group-name-fn) using it for aggregating different HTTP requests, or within a loop statement.
 When aggregating URLs, please use the name tag.